Personalized Cruz Storybook — Make His the Hero

 Cruz's Unique Story World

-The first creature to approach was Marlin, a seahorse elder whose scales shimmered with memories of a thousand moons.
-"Young Cruz," Marlin whistled through the currents, "his arrival was prophesied in the bubble songs of our ancestors."
+The first to approach was Marlin, an elder seahorse whose scales shimmered with the memory of a thousand moons.
+"Young Cruz," Marlin whistled through the kelp, "his arrival was foretold in the bubble-songs of our ancestors."
+The Pearl of Harmony — the relic that kept peace among the seven ocean territories — had been carried into the deep trenches, and without it, the dolphins quarreled with the whales and even the jellyfish pulsed with anger.

 The Heritage of the Name Cruz